Julie Hambleton

 3 Reasons Why You Should Never, Ever Eat Ketchup

 Ketchup is basically America’s favorite condiment.
-For many of us, burgers, hot dogs, french fries, and countless other foods just aren’t the same without it.
+For many of us, burgers, hot dogs, french fries, and countless other foods just aren’t the same without them.
 Unfortunately, the reasons why most of us love it so much are also the reasons why we shouldn’t have it.
 Here are the reasons why you should never eat ketchup again.

 Why You Should Never Eat Ketchup